SidhuK/metaboheatmap/README.md

 ### Data Preprocessing

+The app now includes built-in data preprocessing capabilities:

+- **Validation**: Automatic checks for:
+  - File format (CSV only)
+  - Data structure integrity
+  - Non-empty files
+  - Minimum required dimensions
+- **Filtering**: Option to remove low-value compounds based on threshold
+- **Normalization**: Two normalization methods available:
+  - Z-score normalization
+  - Min-max scaling

-The sample data provided in this repository and is a randomly generated dataset.
-The data is in the form of a comma-separated (CSV) text file and it is the only file format that is supported by the app for now.
+The sample data provided in this repository is a randomly generated dataset.
+The data must be in CSV format with the following structure:

-The data must be in the following format:

 - The first column must be named 'compound' and contain the names of the compounds/metabolites.
 The names of the compounds must be unique, and the column heading is case sensitive.